laravel/docs/migrations.md

 php artisan migrate:fresh --seed
 ```

+You should note that `migrate:fresh` only drops tables from the default or provided database connection using the `--database` flag.
+During development it's best to use a single database connection so you can use `migrate:fresh` and you can then optionally use multiple connections in production where you don't need the command.

 > **Warning**
 > The `migrate:fresh` command will drop all database tables regardless of their prefix.
 This command should be used with caution when developing on a database that is shared with other applications.

 <a name="tables"></a>
 ## Tables